jdiejim/pokedex-blog/README.md

 ```

 The only change we made here was changing the path of the App component.
 We are not going to add anything else to **index.js**.
-However, its important to know what is happening here.
+However, it's important to know what is happening here.
 This file basically is telling the DOM to render the App component in the element with id of “root”.
 Our App component will contain all of our components that we are going to build.

 Great!
 We are done with the setup.
-Lets try it out.
-To star our application write this command in your terminal:
+Let's try it out.
+To start our application write this command in your terminal:

 ```